paulbrodersen/netgraph/README.md

 - 4.10.4 Added support for custom graph classes that inherit from networkx/igraph/graph-tool base Graph classes (issue #53)
 - 4.10.3 Improved the error message for incomplete iterable arguments (issue #55).
 - 4.10.2 Fixed issue #48 (again, sorry).
-- 4.10.1 Implement flag that controls bundling of parallel edges in the curved edge layout (`bundle_parallel_edges`).
+- 4.10.1 Implemented flag that controls bundling of parallel edges in the curved edge layout (`bundle_parallel_edges`).
 - 4.10.0 Implemented grid-mode for the InteractiveGraph class to facilitate alignment of nodes (toggle with 'g').
 - 4.9.7 Fixed a bug introduced in version 4.9.5 in the computation of repulsive forces in the spring layout (i.e. the default layout).
 - 4.9.6 Fixed issue #51, which occurred in the community node layout if a node had no connections to other nodes in its community.